 - 2 pieces whole star anise

 Drain shrimp completely.
-Drain scallops, leaving 2 tablespoons of soaking water along with scallops in the bowl.
-Cover bowl with a microwave-safe plate, and microwave on high heat until scallops are tender and easily break apart when pinched between your fingers, about 3 minutes.
+Drain scallops, leaving 2 tablespoons (30ml) soaking water along with the scallops in the bowl.
+Cover bowl with a microwave-safe plate and microwave on high heat until scallops are tender and easily break apart when pinched between your fingers, about 3 minutes.

-Drain scallops of remaining liquid and transfer them to food processor bowl.
-Pulse scallops 7 times, until just broken into thin strands, then transfer back to bowl.
-Add shrimp to food processor, and pulse 10 times, until coarsely chopped.
-Transfer shrimp back to their bowl.
-Finally, combine garlic, shallots, ginger, and Thai chilies in food processor bowl and pulse 12 to 15 times until finely chopped but not puréed.
+Drain scallops of remaining liquid and transfer them to the bowl of a food processor.
+Pulse scallops 7 times, until just broken into thin strands, then transfer back to their original bowl.
+Add shrimp to food processor and pulse 10 times, until coarsely chopped.
+Transfer shrimp back to their original bowl.
+Finally, combine garlic, shallots, ginger, and Thai chilies in food processor bowl and pulse 12 to 15 times, until finely chopped but not puréed.
 Set mixture aside.

 In a large Dutch oven, heat vegetable oil over medium-high heat until shimmering.
 Add ham and cook, stirring frequently with a heat-resistant spatula or wooden spoon, until ham is crisp, 3 to 5 minutes.

-Add vegetable mixture to the pot, and continue to cook, stirring frequently, until vegetables are golden brown, and fond begins to form at the bottom of the pot, 8 to 10 minutes.
+Add vegetable mixture to pot and continue to cook, stirring frequently, until vegetables are golden brown and fond begins to form at the bottom of the pot, 8 to 10 minutes.
 Add ground dried chilies and cook until aromatic, about 30 seconds.
 Deglaze with Shaoxing wine, scraping up any brown bits stuck to the pot.